← Back to Stories

 Key details reported by multiple sources:

-• The rebate applies to personal-use vehicles under 4.5 tonnes (cars, utes) and excludes fleet/commercial vehicles over 4.5 tonnes.
+• The rebate applies to vehicles under 4.5 tonnes (cars, utes, motorbikes, vans) registered to personal use, with up to two vehicles eligible per owner.

 • Applications for the rebate open June 1, 2026, and close July 31, 2026, via the Services Victoria website.

-• The rebate will cost the Victorian government $750 million in forgone revenue.
+• The rebate is estimated to cost the state $750 million in forgone revenue.

-• Premier Jacinta Allan stated the rebate is a one-off cost-of-living measure to help Victorians under pressure from high fuel prices linked to the Middle East war.
+• Premier Jacinta Allan framed the rebate as a ‘one-off cost-of-living help’ amid rising fuel prices due to the war in the Middle East.

 • Victoria’s net debt is forecast to rise from $165.8 billion in 2025/26 to $192.6 billion by 2029, with interest expenses reaching $10.47 billion by 2028/29.